Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Secure Set-based State Estimation Algorithm

-Although the above theorem guarantees the inclusion of the true state, it is important to remark that the number of (constrained) zonotopes in the estimated set $\hat{\mathcal{X}}_k$ in \eqref{eq:estimated_set} may increase with respect to time if the attacker is intelligent and stealthy.
-We address this issue in Section~\ref{subsec_complexity} by proposing several techniques that facilitate the computational efficiency of the algorithm.
-However, it is worth mentioning that the proposed estimation algorithm is resilient because the attacker cannot deteriorate the estimation accuracy arbitrarily over time.
-If a sensor is injected with a large-valued attack signal, it will be automatically discarded by either yielding an empty measurement update or an empty agreement sets.
+Although the above theorem guarantees the inclusion of the true state, it is important to remark that the number of (constrained) zonotopes in the estimated set $\hat{\mathcal{X}}_k$ may increase with respect to time if the attack is stealthy.
+We address this issue in Section~\ref{subsec_complexity} by proposing several techniques that manage the computational efficiency of the algorithm.
+However, the proposed estimation algorithm is resilient because the attacker cannot arbitrarily degrade the estimation accuracy over time.
+If a sensor is injected with a large-valued attack signal, it will be automatically discarded by either yielding an empty measurement update or an empty agreement set (see Section~\ref{sec:attack-detection-sec}).